What are we looking for?

 - We accept nominations from anywhere in the world.

 - Lush, the company funding the Spring Prize, is a vegetarian company.
-As such, money awarded will not to be channelled towards the direct slaughter or ill-treatment of animals.
+As such, money awarded will not be channelled towards the direct slaughter or ill-treatment of animals.

 - Although organisations farming animals will not be excluded, priority will be given to organisations which encourage alternatives to animal consumption.